Choosing a sunscreen may be difficult when there’s so many options on the market. You can start by looking for those of at least SPF 30.

 Do I still need a high SPF if I have dark skin?

-Many people mistakenly believe that individuals with darker skin don’t need sunscreen, but the rates of deadly skin cancer are higher among blacks.
+Many people mistakenly believe that individuals with darker skin don’t need sunscreen, but one study found the rates of deadly skin cancer were higher among Black participants.

 When choosing a sunscreen for your baby, choose one of at least SPF 30.
 Most baby sunscreens are SPF 50.
 You don’t have to use baby-specific sunscreen, but a lot of baby sunscreens contain special ingredients to help prevent a baby’s delicate skin from breaking out or getting irritated by the sunscreen.